 Advocacy- Child and Community

-Behavioral and Developmental Pediatrics occurs in the intern year where residents work with our three board certified developmental pediatricians and two psychologists and one neuropsychologist caring for children with behavior issues, autism spectrum disorders, ADHD, and learning disabilities.
-The bulk of this rotation occurs in the outpatient developmental-behavioral pediatric clinic.
-Time is also spent in pediatric neurology clinic, spina bifida clinic, and NICU follow up clinic.
-This rotation involves interactions with the diversity of experts in child development, learning disabilities, neurology, and child psychiatry.
+Behavioral and Developmental Pediatrics occurs in the intern year where residents work with our four board certified developmental pediatricians and four psychologists caring for children with behavior issues, autism spectrum disorders, ADHD, and learning disabilities.
+The residents are also able to attend the multidisciplinary NICU follow up clinic.
+The bulk of this rotation occurs in the outpatient developmental-behavioral pediatric clinic with some community visits to diagnostic and therapeutic settings such as special purpose preschools and Child Development Services.

 During the adolescent medicine rotation, residents get another opportunity to work in child psychiatry medication management clinic with their “Child Psychiatry Fellow Buddy” as part of the Pediatrics/Child Psychiatry Buddy System Program and spent time at the Spring Harbor Hospital adolescent inpatient psychiatry unit.